mori-b/aioconnectors/README.md

 -**use\_ssl** and **ssl_allow_all** are boolean. use_ssl enables encryption as explained previously.
 When ssl_allow_all is disabled, certificates validation is enforced.
 -**certificates\_directory\_path** is where your certificates are located, if use\_ssl is True.
 This is the <optional\_directory\_path> where you generated your certificates by calling "python3 -m aioconnectors create\_certificates <optional\_directory\_path>".
 -**connector\_files\_dirpath** is important, it is the path where all internal files are stored.
 The default is /tmp/aioconnectors. unix sockets files, default log files, and persistent files are stored there.
+-**pubsub\_central\_broker** : set to True if you need your server to be the broker.
+Used on only in the publish/subscribe approach, not in the point to point approach.
 -**send\_message\_types** : the list of message types that can be sent from connector.
 Default is ["any"] if you don't care to differentiate between message types on your application level.
 -**recv\_message\_types** : the list of message types that can be received by connector.
 Default is ["any"].
 It should include the send\_message\_types using await\_response.
 -**send\_message\_types\_priorities** : None, or a dictionary specifying for each send\_message\_type its priority.
 The priority is an integer, a smaller integer meaning a higher priority.
 Usually this is not needed, but with very high throughputs you may want to use it in order to ensure that a specific message type will not get drown by other messages.
 This might starve the lowest priority messages.
 Usage example : "send\_message\_types\_priorities": {"type\_fast":0, "type\_slow":1}.